 NateDogg's Tier List

-I am fifty-something software engineer who loves systems and characters.
-Shadeslinger is a deep wobler between S and A tier.
+Shadeslinger is a deep wobbler between S and S+ tier.
 I LOVE this series but as I read more non-VRMMORPG I wish Kyle would take his extreme skill and start a new series.
-Scene for scene Shadeslinger is the best by far.
+Frank the axe FTW.

 -